Dog Club Life is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 - Weighs 18.5 lbs

-The PetSTEP Original Folding Dog Pool Ramp is one of pet parent’s favorite accessories.
+The PetSTEP Original Folding Dog Pool Ramp is one of the pet parents’ favorite accessories.
 This is a portable pet ramp that we can fold into two for easy storage.
 It has a rubberized surface that offers superior wet or dry traction and ridges that stops our pooch from slipping.

 The plastic and fiberglass material makes the ramp extra durable and very easy to clean.
 We can use it for cars, inground pools, and any other high areas that our pooch finds hard to reach.
 We just wish the width of the ramp is a little wider to accommodate larger dogs.